MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 ## GitHub integration

-Mostly great, but I ran into a few issues where Cursor tied itself in knots needlessly.
+Mostly OK, but I ran into a few issues where Cursor tied itself in knots needlessly.
+More seriously, it deleted a bunch of data files.
 This needs some work.

 ## Error finding